 It is 3/4 of a pound lighter than the Editors Choice Osprey Talon 22.
-Only three of the competitors we reviewed are lighter than the Flash 22, and both of these are far more minimalist than the REI award winner, compromising significantly on comfort and features.
+Only three of the competitors we reviewed are lighter than the Flash 22, and both of these are far more minimalist, compromising significantly on comfort and features.
 Regarding weight, the closest competitor is the Deuter Speed Lite 20.
 The Deuter is four ounces heavier.
 For that, you get more straps and more rugged fabric.
 Comfort and features are otherwise similar.

 Be careful as you stuff hard items into the thin fabric of the Flash 22.

 Trending into the ultralight category, with a capacity that is just a little above average, the Flash 22 is rather versatile.
 It can hold all you'd need for even the longest, most serious summer day hike.
 If you are out in the winter, you'll want to pack carefully.
 You can certainly fit one person's share of rock climbing equipment into the Flash 22, though we don't recommend this.
 The fabric of the Flash will not hold up very well to the sharp edges of both rocks and rock climbing equipment.

 The Litus 22 from The North Face, the Editors' Choice Osprey Talon 22, and Top Pick Marmot Kompressor 18 are larger than the Flash 22.
 This additional capacity gives you some more options.
 The Flash 22, though, is the same as or bigger than the rest of the packs we tested.